ramontayag/dealer/README.md

 ## How to hedge bitcoin

-One of the simplest strategy to hedge a certain amount of bitcoin in USD is to promise to sell at a future date a specific quantity of USD for a specific amount of bitcoins all determined today, i.e. short (be the seller) an inverse bitcoin futures contract.
+One of the simplest strategies to hedge a certain amount of bitcoin in USD is to promise to sell at a future date a specific quantity of USD for a specific amount of bitcoins all determined today, i.e. short (be the seller) an inverse bitcoin futures contract.

 - Ex.
 A user received 1 bitcoin.
 The price of bitcoin is 10,000.00 USD.
 The user elects to keep the USD amount stable, for 1 month, regardless of the price of bitcoin in USD.